bright/new-www/_posts/2017-12-15-aws-cloudformation-patterns-practices-cloudform.md

 Nobody likes large source files.
 And complex environment definitions tend to grow large.
 In pure JSON, we are not able to split the file easily.
 There is an option to [import external snippets](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/create-reusable-transform-function-snippets-and-add-to-your-template-with-aws-include-transform.html), but it requires the snippet to be located on S3.
 Kind of cumbersome if we want to properly keep our infrastructure in source control and be serious in our [infrastructure-as-code approach](https://www.infoq.com/code-infrastructure).

 With `cloudform` we are in the TypeScript world and nothing should stop us from treating parts of our template as TypeScript modules that can be imported into the final template.
-It might make sense to separate our networking stack module from instances module and from database module etc. – where each module might keep all the resources logically bound together – database access-related security groups might be defined together with the database, but ECS-related security groups might be defined together with the containers.
+It might make sense to separate our networking stack module from the instances module and from the database module etc. – where each module might keep all the resources logically bound together – database access-related security groups might be defined together with the database, but ECS-related security groups might be defined together with the containers.

 Let's look at the database module example, `database.ts`: